willemmanuel/innisfree/docs/readme.md

 # Documentation Readme

 ### General
 This directory contains much of the documentation for the Innisfree Scheduling system.
+The final presentation was created with Google Docs, then exported to pptx and pdf formats.

 ### Technical Report
 The LaTeX source code for the technical report can be found in the technical-report directory.